Enjoy This Post? Share the Love!

 Not to be outdone by the West Coast, here on the East Coast, in past years at Washington’s Dulles International Airport, passengers were greeted by Rugi, a Great Dane-Lab mix decked out in festive holiday attire.
 Part canine-carnival and part therapy, these pets are helping passengers take the edge off their hectic travel.
 Not to be bested by other airports, Dulles has had its own form of “petting zoo”, an indoor dog park accessible at Concourses C and D. Unlike working police dogs, these romping K-9’s are actively looking to be petted and cuddled.
 That dog park was a feature of United (Airlines) Paws program.
 After the pandemic and easing of restrictions, this will likely catch-on more and more as adults and children alike are looking to de-stress after heavy traffic, long lines and increased security.

-In 2017, United Airlines, working with DC PAL’s (People Animals Love), previously had 200 comfort dogs in 7 airports spreading holiday cheer.
-(For a 2020 update, see United Paws program.)
+United Airlines has worked with DC PAL’s (People Animals Love), previously had 200 comfort dogs in 7 airports spreading holiday cheer.
+(For an update, see United Paws program.)

 No word yet on whether airport bar receipts are down as dogs replace daiquiris to allay pre-flight stress!